 2. Open-source.
 This feature makes it flexible, agile, and cost-effective.

-3. Easy to read and understand.
+3. Easy to read.
 Since it’s more explicit, it’s easier to get.
 This is handy if you work with developers who may not work with the same languages.

 4. Powerful type system to bugs.
 While no programming language comes bug-free, TypeScript’s type system prevents many errors.
 Moreover, type-checking can save a lot of time when fixing bugs.